sophieM03/git-workshop/README.md

 5. Restage the unstaged files and verify that there have been successfully staged.

-## Prepare a commit and push it to the remote
+## Prepare a commit and push it to origin

 1. Create a commit for your staged files with: